 For visitors simply looking to enjoy a bike ride around Stanley Park or the Seawall we would strongly recommend using one of the city’s numerous bike rental companies.

 Then you can take your time and enjoy the areas beautiful views, Vancouver’s best beaches and attractions.
+Prices start at $10.50 using our Tiqets link below:

 The West Coast Express